 Can you swim with AirTags?

-You can swim with an AirTag, however keep in mind that AirTags are only water resistant and you will most likely want to use a waterproof case with your AirTag.
+You can swim with an AirTag, however keep in mind that they are only water resistant.

 What happens if an AirTag gets wet?

-If you expose an AirTag to water outside the recommended ingress rating, you run the risk of water penetration resulting in permanent damage to the AirTag.
+AirTags are designed to be water-resistant, but If you expose an AirTag to water outside the recommended ingress rating, you run the risk of water penetration resulting in permanent damage.

-So, in conclusion, can AirTags get wet?
+So, in conclusion.
+Can AirTags get wet?
 Yes.
-AirTags can get wet, however, they are only water-resistant and not waterproof.
-If you want full IPX8 waterproof protection for an AirTag, consider purchasing a waterproof AirTag case or keychain.
+AirTags can get wet, and no, they are not waterproof.
+AirTags are only water-resistant and splash-resistant and have an ingress protection rating of IP67, so you should not expect them to be waterproof.
+If you want IPX8 waterproof protection against water submersion, consider purchasing a waterproof AirTag case or keychain.

-Looking for additional reading, check out my other article where I explore useful AirTag ideas.
+Looking for additional reading, check out my other article where I explore where to use Apple AirTags.

 Affiliate disclaimer.
 We may receive an affiliate commission at no extra cost to you if you purchase a product after clicking on one of our links.
 This doesn’t affect our editorial independence.